sysal-bruce-publication/CRaSZe-AntS/README.md

 |----|----|---------------|--------|-----------------------------|-------|

 ## Experimental results
-For experiment results of solving SOP, i.e. examine the discretization performance, please refer to [here](results/SOP).
+For experiment results of solving SOP, i.e., examine the discretization performance, please refer to [here](results/SOP).

-For experiment results of solving CEOP, i.e. examine the discretization performance, please refer to [here](results/CEOP).
+Please refer to [here](results/CEOP) for experiment results of solving CEOP.

-For experiment results of solving TDDP, i.e. examine the discretization performance, please refer to [here](results/TDDP).
+For experiment results of solving TDDP, please refer to [here](results/TDDP).

 Note that in each `solutions/` directory, the solution files have the following format: